 Walgreens is a leading health, drug, and daily living retailer.
-Found across the country, it has over 8,000 locations.
-Various positions are available at each store and typically require little to no previous experience.
+Found across the country, it has over 8,000 locations, and is headquartered in Chicago, IL.

 Facts About Working at Walgreens